 If a deferred period of less than 13 weeks applies for the income protection, or 2-year income protection, cover for an insured person, and the insured person:

-- a. has been unemployed for more than 12 months when they first become incapacitated; or the selected deferred period will be replaced by a 13-week deferred period.
+- a. has been unemployed for more than 12 months when they first become incapacitated; or - b. takes a career break;

+the selected deferred period will be replaced by a 13-week deferred period.